-- 24. (1) Where a legal person is guilty of an offence under these Regulations, and the offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - (a) any director, manager, secretary or other similar officer, or any foundation official, of the legal person, or
+22. (1) Where a legal person is guilty of an offence under these Regulations, and the offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - he or she as well as the legal person is guilty of the offence and may be proceeded against and punished accordingly.

+- (a) any director, manager, secretary or other similar officer, or any foundation official, of the legal person, or - (b) any person purporting to act in any such capacity,